teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 >    ![OpenRefine tool interface in Galaxy](images/openrefine.png)
 >
 > 3. After around 30 seconds, using the interactive tools section on the left panel, you can open OpenRefine by clicking on its name.
-Make sure to wait until you see the symbol with an arrow > pointing outside the box that allows you to start OpenRefine in a new tab.
+Make sure to wait until you see the symbol with an arrow > pointing outside the box, which allows you to start OpenRefine in a new tab.
 >
 >    ![Open OpenRefine tool as an Interactive tool](images/interactive_tools.png)
 >